phatograph/blog/_posts/2019-07-12-creating-mini-react-hook-from-scratch.markdown

 ---
 layout: post
-title: "Creating mini React's Hook from scratch"
+title: "Creating mini React's Hooks from scratch"
 tags:
 - javascript
 - react
 - react-hook
 ---

+This is very much a transcription of [Getting Closure on React Hooks by Shawn Wang](https://www.youtube.com/watch?v=KJP1E-Y-xyo).
+I found the video a very nice way both to brush up a knowledge about Closure and React hooks.
+So enjoy!

 ### A simple `useState()`